I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 Step 5: Extract the downloaded file.

-This file will download the update from steam which seems like
+This file will download the update from steam which looks like

 After that, the updated steam will provide you the cmd prompt as shown below.